-We recognize revenue over time for the majority of the services we perform other than the Residential Single-family and Infrastructure Solutions Industrial Services businesses, as (i) control continuously transfers to the customer as work progresses at a project location controlled by the customer and (ii) we have the right to bill the customer as costs are incurred.
-Within our Infrastructure Solutions Custom Power Solutions business, we often perform work inside our own facilities, where control does not continuously transfer to the customer as work progresses.
+We recognize revenue over time for the majority of the services we perform, other than the Residential Single-family and Infrastructure Solutions Industrial Services businesses, as (i) control continuously transfers to the customer as work progresses at a project location controlled by the customer and (ii) we have the right to bill the customer as costs are incurred.
+Within our Infrastructure Solutions Custom Engineered Solutions business, we often perform work inside our own facilities, where control does not continuously transfer to the customer as work progresses.
 In such cases, we evaluate whether the work performed creates an asset with alternative use to the Company and whether we have the right to bill the customer as costs are incurred.
 Such assessment involves an evaluation of contractual termination clauses.
 Where we are creating an asset with no alternative use and we have a contractual right to payment for work performed to date, we recognize revenue over time.
 If we do not have such a right, we recognize revenue upon completion of the contract, when control of the work transfers to the customer.

-For arrangements where we recognize revenue over time, we use the percentage of completion method of accounting under which revenue recognized is measured principally by the costs incurred and accrued to date for each contract as a percentage of the estimated total cost for each contract at completion.
+For arrangements where we recognize revenue over time, we generally use the percentage of completion method of accounting under which revenue recognized is measured principally by the costs incurred and accrued to date for each contract as a percentage of the estimated total cost for each contract at completion.
 Contract costs include all direct material, labor and indirect costs related to contract performance.
 Changes in job performance, job conditions, estimated contract costs and profitability and final contract settlements may result in revisions to costs and income, and the effects of these revisions are recognized in the period in which the revisions are determined.
 Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined.
 This measurement and comparison process requires updates to the estimate of total costs to complete the contract, and these updates may include subjective assessments and judgments.
+Revenue for arrangements whose durations are short in nature is recognized when the project is complete and billable to the customer under the right to invoice practical expedient.